 Hard hats are also known as safety helmets, and, as the name tells you, they are designed to protect workers’ heads on construction sites.
 In fact, wearing protective safety helmets is a legal requirement in most places, as it helps protect employees from falling objects and other worksite hazards.

 The wide variety of hard hats worn by workers can be confusing to an onlooker.
 If you have been curious about the different color codes of these hard hats, look no further.
 We have curated a detailed guide highlighting the various hard hat color codes and their meanings.

 So, without further delay, let’s take a look!

 1. Black Hard Hat

 Black hard hats are typically worn by supervisors or safety inspectors.
-Their primary job is to look over new workers, general laborers operating heavy machinery, and supervise everything taking place at the construction site.
-The site managers can be quickly identified with this black colored hat, making it easier for employees to approach them when necessary.
+Their primary job is to look over new workers, and general laborers operating heavy machinery, and supervise everything taking place at the construction site.
+The site managers can be quickly identified with this black-colored hat, making it easier for employees to approach them when necessary.

 Of course, if a worker sees a black hard hat walking towards them, it’s best not to slack off!
 That being said, these are also the people who you can go up to in case you require any help or assistance at the worksite.

 The dove gray hard hat is most commonly kept aside for site visitors.
 As you may imagine, it is absolutely necessary for all employees and site visitors to put on protective headgear and safety glasses in the working environment.